 Forum attendees gather for our welcome program to celebrate the work we've done across the country to advance our mission.
 The Roll Call of the States will showcase the state policy accomplishments from the last year.

-The premiere event for Young Advocates!
-This engaging reception provides our younger advocates an opportunity to network with their peers from across the nation to learn from each other some of the best ways to engage in the fight to #ENDALZ!
+The premiere event for our Young Advocates!
+Join your fellow young advocates for an engaging session where you'll have the opportunity to network with your peers from across the nation.
+Share and learn from each other about the best ways to engage in the Fight to End Alzheimer's!
 Advocates ages 18 to 35 are invited to participate.
 Light refreshments will be served.

 11 a.m.-12:15 p.m.

 Advocates will have the opportunity to deepen their knowledge and skills in one area of our advocacy work.
 Choose from sessions on media, advocacy in the states, the 2018 election and more!

 Join us as we gather for lunch and a captivating program.
 During the lunch you'll get an inside look at what is happening inside the Beltway, and receive a briefing on the work of the Alzheimer's Impact Movement, the advocacy arm of the Alzheimer's Association.
 Hear from special guest speakers and network with your fellow advocates.

 During this dynamic session, you'll hone your ability to advance our federal priorities on Capitol Hill as well as how to spread awareness about Alzheimer's advocacy in your own community throughout the year.